Alfie Evans’ Father Flies to Rome, Pleads With Pope Francis to Help Save His Son

 “We will never give up on Alfie!”

+At his weekly general audience this morning, the Pope drew attention to little Alfie and Vincent Lambert, a 42 year old disabled Frenchman who is also facing state imposed execution against the will of his parents.

+"I would repeat and strongly confirm that the only master of life from beginning to natural end is God!
+It is our duty, our duty is to do everything to protect life.
+Let us think in silence and pray that the lives of all people and especially of these two brothers are respected.
+Let us pray in silence."

-On Sunday, Pope Francis called on the faithful to pray for Alfie who he said is facing a “delicate, very painful and complex” situation.
+On Sunday, Pope Francis called on the faithful to pray for Vincent and Alfie who he said are facing a “delicate, very painful and complex situations.”

 “We pray that every patient is always respected in his dignity and treated in a way that is appropriate to his condition, and with the agreement of family members, doctors and other health professionals, with great respect for life,” he said.